 That said, drug addictions are one of the most common forms of addiction.
 Many drugs mimic the effects of hormones that bring pleasure and comfort.
 Continued use of such drugs causes the brain to produce less of its own feel-good hormones such as serotonin or dopamine.

 Completely withdrawing from an addiction can be difficult and fatal in some extreme cases.
+Learning how to deal with withdrawal symptoms is going to be crucial to a successful recovery.
 The key to overcoming an addiction is to gradually decrease the use of the drug and slowly replace it with a healthy activity.

 The brain needs to slowly recover its ability to produce endorphins and other hormones that keep our moods stable.
 Exercise can be a good way to beat an addiction.
 Many of the hormones that the brain produces as a result of reward can be achieved through exercise.